Challenging Things to Think About

 Why do I always have this nagging anxiety that there is something I should have done, but I didn’t do it?

-How committed do I have to be to Jesus?
+How committed do I have to be to Yeshua?
 How much is enough?

 How can you make change in your life that will last and be satisfying?